 Would you like to connect your forms to your Drip account?
-With Drip integration, you can automatically add users to your email marketing campaigns when they submit forms on your site.
-You’ll also be able to easily set up additional options like allowing subscribers to update their email, recording custom events in Drip, and more.
+With our Drip integration, you can automatically add users to your email marketing campaigns when they submit forms on your site.
+You’ll also be able to easily set up additional options like allowing subscribers to update their email addresses, recording custom events in Drip, and more.

-Now that the Drip addon is installed, the next step is to integrate WPForms with your Drip account.
-To do this, you’ll need to go to WPForms » Settings and then click on the Integrations tab.
+The next step is to integrate WPForms with your Drip account.
+To do this, you’ll need to go to WPForms » Settings and click on the Integrations tab.

-When you open the Drip option within this tab and click the + Add New Account button, you’ll be able to see an additional field for the API Token.
+Below this, you’ll see the Drip API Token field.
 The API is what allows the WPForms plugin on your site to communicate with your Drip account.

-Each Drip account will have a unique API token.
-To access this, you’ll need to log into your Drip account.
-Since we’ll come back to your WPForms settings later, we recommend opening the Drip site in a new tab or window.
+Each Drip account has a unique API token.
+To access yours, you’ll need to log in to your Drip account in a new browser tab or window.

-Once you’ve copied the token, you can return to the tab or window with your WordPress settings and paste it into the Drip settings.
+Return to the tab or window with your WPForms settings and paste the API Token into the relevant field.

-The final step is to add Drip integration to specific forms on your site.
-To do this, you’ll need to create a form or edit an existing form.
+The next step is to add Drip integration to specific forms on your site.
+To do this, you’ll need to create a new form or edit an existing one.

 After opening the form builder, go to Marketing » Drip and click the Add New Connection button.

 After clicking this button, an overlay will appear.
 Here, you’ll need to enter a nickname for the connection you’re creating.
-This is useful if you plan to connect this form to more than one mailing list, however it’s only for internal use and your users will never see it.
+It’s only for internal use and your users will never see it.
+This is helpful if you plan to connect this form to more than one mailing list.

-Once a connection is created, additional settings will appear.
+Once you create a connection, additional settings will appear.

-First, you can use the Select Account dropdown to choose from any accounts connected in the previous step.
+First, use the Select Account dropdown to choose from any Drip accounts you connected to WPForms in the previous step.

 In most cases, the goal of your form will be to add new subscribers to your mailing lists.
-Here are the available actions for adding/updating subscribers:
+Here are the available actions for adding or updating subscribers: